 I note something else significant about our move to Virginia: I don’t know too many couples where a man has followed a woman for HER job.
-I don’t know too many couples where a man takes care of three kids and the house by himself while his wife is away without complaining.
+I don’t know too many couples where a man takes care of three kids and the house by himself while his wife is away, and also does so without complaining.
 I don’t know too many couples where the wife will move away from her kids to pursue her career.
 (And by the way, my dad has always made slightly more than my mother, so it wasn’t an obvious economic choice).

 Personally, I think this was pretty badass all around.
 When I look at my parents’ careers, my dad always took the route that would make it easier for my mom to stay at her job.
 We moved houses so she could be closer to work, even though it made his commute longer.
 My parents were long-distance for a year and we ultimately moved to Virginia because of my mom’s job.
 My dad has never ever mentioned this; it’s just something I’ve noted from looking back.
 I don’t think he thinks it’s notable.

 My mom is an all-around superhuman.
-I mean, she moved out by herself for a new job in her 40s and commuted between Virginia and New Jersey for a year.
+I mean, she moved out by herself for a new job in her 40s leaving her 3 kids and husband behind and commuted between Virginia and New Jersey for a year.
 Before and after that, she worked full-time and cooked us dinner every night, which we ate sometimes as late as 9pm.
+Not to mention she moved across the world to a country where she had no connections, little money, and didn’t speak the language.
+(Same for my dad).
+So yeah, my mom is amazing.
 But my dad played a significant role in helping my mom’s career, something I think is notable and rare.
-Having two income earners really helped their financial stability.
+Having two income earners really helped their/our financial stability.

 My parents’ route is not the only way to success.
-Obviously a lot of immigrants start businesses.
-They take riskier routes.
+Obviously a lot of immigrants start businesses (i.e. they take riskier routes instead of making safe bets).
 This is just my parents’ story.
 Of course there’s a fair amount of luck involved.
 My parents are still married.
 None of their kids had health problems.
-They didn’t get sick.
+They didn’t get sick or disabled.
 They weren’t unemployed for long stints.